-Windows includes a built-in Administrator account, sometimes referred to as the Super Administrator account, which is often targetted at by computer hackers and malware with malicious intent.
-It may, therefore, be a good idea to rename this Administrator account in your Windows 10/8/7 system.
+Windows includes a built-in Administrator account, sometimes referred to as the Super Administrator account, which is often targeted at by computer hackers and malware with malicious intent.
+It may, therefore, be a good idea to rename this Administrator account in your Windows 11/10/8/7 system.

 If you wish to rename your Administrator account, you may use any one of these methods:

 - Computer Management